Milford, NH Area Info

 Culture

 The Milford Great Pumpkin Festival attracts over 35,000 people to Milford every fall.
 There's something for everyone to enjoy, from some of the state's largest pumpkins, live music, delicious food, and crafting activities for children.
-The Wadleigh Memorial Library, which originally opened its doors in 1868, hosts numerous monthly activities as well as the Acoustic Cafe.
-The Acoustic Cafe is a program that showcases regional acoustic musicians and is open to the public.
-It is held on the 3rd Saturday From October until April.
+The Wadleigh Memorial Library, which originally opened its doors in 1868, hosts numerous monthly activities for all ages.

 Dining